 While you are in hospital, your health care team will keep you informed about your care.
 When you no longer require the acute care that we provide at St. Joseph’s, your doctor will write an order for your discharge.
 The general discharge time is 10:00 a.m. for patients.

 We are committed to involving you and your family members in your discharge planning.
 Plans are based on your health and well-being, and the illness that brought you to the hospital.

 Soon after your admission, the health care team will begin talking with you about your discharge.
 You and your family may be asked to attend a meeting with the health care team to plan for your discharge.
 Our priority is to get you home safely.

-However, you may need a different type of care that is offered in a facility or program located outside of St. Joe’s.
+However, you may need a different type of care that is offered in a facility or program located outside of St. Joseph’s.
 If your health care team determines that you need this type of care, we will discuss with you the most appropriate programs or facilities that are able to meet your care needs.
 A Community Care Access Centre Coordinator may be required to assess your care needs to determine if you are eligible for those programs.
 We will work with you and your family to complete any application forms for these programs or facilities.

 If family or loved ones will be picking you up, make sure to let them know your discharge time.

 If you need to arrange for a taxi, “taxi phones” are located at the Main, Tranquility and Emergency Department entrances.